 Special Initiatives for Travellers

 Discussions held between the Department of Justice & Equality and the Department of Social Protection during 2014 resulted in a decision to transfer the management of the Special Initiative for the employment of Travellers project to the Department of Justice & Equality with effect from 1st January 2015.
 This decision was made given that the Department of Justice & Equality are moving to implement changes to the structures in place for consulting with and improving outcomes for the Traveller community, at both national and local level.
-The transfer of the Special Initiative for the employment of Travellers project to the Department of Justice and Equality is aimed at supporting those changes with a particular focus on enhancing the Traveller inter-agency approach in the area of employment.
+The transfer of the Special Initiative for the employment of Travellers project to the Department of Justice is aimed at supporting those changes with a particular focus on enhancing the Traveller inter-agency approach in the area of employment.
 The Initiative retains its original objective of providing Traveller Support Workers and assistance for employment and enterprise development.

 ^ Back to top